 There’s a D2 visa in Portugal, also called Immigrant Entrepreneur Visa, and it’s to grant residence authorization to foreigners who have conducted investment operations or who can demonstrate that they have financial resources in Portugal, including financing obtained from a Portuguese financial institution and who have the intention of conducting investment operations on Portuguese soil.

-The real estate market in Portugal is expanding quickly, so agents need to.
+The real estate market in Portugal is expanding quickly.
 Property values are increasing because of a shift from older, more expensive construction methods to more modern, less efficient, but more desirable ones.

 Our econometric models show that the Portugal Residential House Price Index will average around 190.98 points in 2023 and 193.27 points in 2024.